HireMeMaybe/HireMeMaybe-frontend/README.md

 - **"Failed to fetch server version"**: Make sure SonarQube server is running
 - **Docker not found**: Install Docker Desktop and make sure it's running
 - **Connection refused**: Check if the SonarQube URL is correct and accessible
+- **"You must define sonar.organization"**: Use the working `npm run sonar:cloud` command
+- **Quality Gate FAILED**: This is normal for projects without tests - check SonarCloud dashboard for details

 ### Configuration Files